FlavioAlfonzetti/advice-generator-app-main/README.md

 </p>

 # Issues
 The app has been tested on multiple browsers and it works fine, but it may not work properly on Firefox and Firefox Developer Edition.
-Specifically, you may not be able to generate new advice every 2 seconds (as it should) but need to wait a few minutes.
+Specifically, you may not be able to generate new advice every 2 seconds (as it should) but need to wait a few minutes before clicking the button.
 The issue is being investigated.